 Often there are hidden reasons for knowing what’s good for us, yet not doing it.
-That’s a major limitation when working in therapy and in the implementation of ideas contained in this web site.
+That’s a major limitation when working in therapy and in the implementation of the safe experiments contained in this web site.

-Not only do we live with the built-in conservative impulse that holds back change, but also we have competing obligations and desires.
+We live with the built-in conservative impulse that holds back change, and that’s without any competing obligations and desires.
 This competition can dissipate and dilute the energy we possess.
 This acts as a brake on sustaining systematic change.
 We find it difficult to break out of thinking-about-change toward action to make change.
-Too much time is devoted to ‘pre-contemplation’, as Proschaska and DeClemente termed it.
+Too much time is given to ‘pre-contemplation’ as Proschaska and DeClemente termed it.

-Some initial ideas to prepare yourself to use motivational Interviewing in your experiments include the recommendations to:
+Some initial ideas to prepare yourself to use Motivational Interviewing (MI) in your experiments include the recommendations to:

 - be curious; and, if necessary, dissatisfied with things.
 What do you want or, what don’t you have?